Reid Park Zoo: 1970s

 Admission fees were instituted in 1972.
 J.L.
 Swigert became the zoo's first professional administrator.
 Michael Flint was hired as the zoo's first curator.
 The zoo was admitted to the Association of Zoos & Aquariums (then known as American Association of Zoos & Aquariums).

 In 1975, Dr. Ivo Poglayen became the second zoo administrator and a combination entrance/gift shop was constructed on the south border of the zoo.
 The same year, Poglayen and staff members traveled to the San Diego Zoo Wild Animal Park to bring two rhinos, Zibulo and Yebonga to the zoo and had an enclosure constructed for them.
-Yebonga, born in 1973, has resided at the Tucson zoo since this time and is the longest resident there, leading to zoo historian David Leighton, naming her, "The Queen of the Reid Park Zoo."
+Yebonga, born in 1973, has resided at the Tucson zoo since this time and in 2024 was the longest resident there, known as "The Queen of the Reid Park Zoo."

 Macaw Island was constructed in 1976, and Friends of Gene Reid became Friends of Randolph Zoo Society, Inc.

 The African Veldt (zebra and ostrich area) exhibit was built and animals were purchased for it in 1977, and the first and second classes of docents (volunteers) were organized and trained.

 In 1978, the Asian Grasslands exhibit was constructed and opened.
 The zoo's size expanded to 15 acres with the purchase of 2 acres on the east side.
 The zoo's name was changed to Reid Park Zoo when the park's name changed.
 Friends of Randolph Zoo Society, Inc. was incorporated as the Tucson Zoological Society.

 The health center and administration offices were constructed and opened in 1979.